We want all of our visitors to have a ‘zooper’ day out and work hard to make the zoo as accessible as possible.

 Manual wheelchairs are available to hire for free.
 The wheelchairs are booked in a first come, first served basis.
 Please complete the online form or call 028 9077 6277 to book.
 Please ensure you have read the Terms and Conditions of hire before booking.

 We do not provide electric scooters for hire.
 Visitors are allowed to use their own electric scooter at their own risk.
-You must ensure it is suitable for the terrain and you are required to sign a disclaimer before entering the zoo with the scooter.
+You must make sure it is suitable for the terrain and you will need to sign a disclaimer before entering the zoo with the scooter.

 Visitors with visual or hearing impairments